-9. Related Parties
+10. Related Parties

 The Trustees of Depaul Housing Services do not receive any remuneration or benefits in kind.
-No Trustee was reimbursed for 2021 (2020: £nil) for expenses incurred.
+Two Trustees received reimbursement for expenses amounting to £259 in the current year (2021: £nil).

 Depaul UK, incorporated in the UK, is the parent company of Depaul Housing Services, a part of Depaul International (incorporated in the UK) - the ultimate parent entity.
 The financial statements of Depaul International can be obtained from St Vincents Centre, Carlisle Place, London, SW1P 1NL.